Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Alex perked up.
 "Can we go flying?"

 Ah, a boy after his own heart!
-Alas…
+Alas...

 "I must stay here for the *big* game we’re playing," the Old Man said, gently.
 "As much as I would love it.
 So I am afraid it will need to be something safely aboard Ekallim-Igigi, today."

 No childish disappointment, here.
 Alex took the necessity in stride with a nod, and a *swift* leaping tackle right into the Old Man.
 "How about wrestling?!"

 "Ha!
 Good spirit!"
 Alex had already scrambled around and was giving his most fierce effort to effect a chokehold. *Gods* he was strong, and that man-sized arm of his was hard as iron too.
 He could already break full-grown Heroes!
 "Good!
-But that arm of yours is nowhere *near* strong enough to defeat *my* neck, boy…"
+But that arm of yours is nowhere *near* strong enough to defeat *my* neck, boy..."

 The Old Man never turned down an opportunity to roughhouse with anyone, especially his boys.
 And he seldom let them win, so with a twist and a slam that would have killed most me-

 *"Oof!"* Alex took it in stride, and struggled mightily against the Old Man’s pin.
 But it was just play, and he was in a playful mood.
 "You just broke *hnnngh!* more floor’n me!"

-…True enough.
+...True enough.
 The Old Man had left a *crater* under the boy.
 Oh well!
 He let go, yanked Alex up to his feet and gave him a fierce hug.
 "You’re right, boy.
 I got carried away!
 I’ll need to replace it later.
 You should help!
 Carpentry is a *good* chance to work with your hands."

 Alex beamed at that possibility.
 "Okay!
 Right now?"

 "No no, we’ll need to requisition more wood and things.
-And I could crush you on the mat all day, if you wish…"
+And I could crush you on the mat all day, if you wish..."

 "Nuh-uh!"